tredontho/purescript-book/text/chapter6.md

     Remember, your instance must satisfy the laws listed above.

-1. (Difficult) There are actually multiple ways to implement an instance of `Action Multiply Int`.
+1. (Difficult) There are multiple ways to implement an instance of `Action Multiply Int`.
 How many can you think of?
-Purescript does not allow multiple implementations of a same instance, so you will have to replace your original implementation. _Note_: the tests cover 4 implementations.
+Purescript does not allow multiple implementations of the same instance, so you will have to replace your original implementation. _Note_: the tests cover 4 implementations.

-1. (Medium) Write an `Action` instance which repeats an input string some number of times:
+1. (Medium) Write an `Action` instance that repeats an input string some number of times:

     ```haskell
     {{#include ../exercises/chapter6/test/no-peeking/Solutions.purs:actionMultiplyString}}